You need the best bodyboarding fins when you're in the water because the difference is like night and day.

 3 – Much Bigger Waves Will Become Accessible

-Sooner or later the little waves aren't going to be enough for you.
+Sooner or later, small waves aren't going to be enough for you.
 Eventually you'll want to experience the ultimate rush of bigger and better waves.

-You'll need all the benefits of swim flippers we've already talked about before you tackle the monsters.
+You'll need all the benefits of swim flippers we've already talked about before you tackle monster waves.

 4 – They Could Easily Save Your Life

-This applies to any size of wave you decide to ride, so don't think you're completely safe when you are boogie boarding on the small ones.
+This applies to any size of wave you decide to ride, so don't think you're completely safe when boogie boarding on small ones.

 There will come a time when you land hard.
 Perhaps on your face.
-It's going to hurt and your board might be smashed up.
+It's going to hurt and your board might get smashed up.